Sparse Concept Anchoring for Interpretable and Controllable Neural Representations: Discussion

 \section{Discussion}

 The predictable geometry established through Sparse Concept Anchoring opens new paths for model control.
-Traditional interpretability workflows identify concepts post-hoc through analysis of trained representations, then design interventions around discovered structure.
+Traditional interpretability workflows identify concepts post-hoc, then design interventions around discovered structure.
 By anchoring concepts during training, we invert this relationship: structure enables intervention by design.
-This section explores the characteristics and limitations of this approach.

-\paragraph{Intervention Characteristics} Both suppression and ablation operate on predetermined concept locations---eliminating the need for post-hoc interpretability analysis---but their mechanisms and tradeoffs differ substantially.

-Suppression enables dynamic, reversible control at inference by projecting out concept-aligned components.
-Reconstruction error scales quadratically with similarity to the target concept, providing smooth gradation: highly similar colors are strongly affected while orthogonal colors remain unchanged.
-The intervention generalizes beyond axis-aligned anchors to any chosen direction in latent space.

-Ablation achieves permanent removal at the parameter level by zeroing weight dimensions.
-This requires architectural design that isolates the target concept: repulsive regularization must prevent neighboring concepts from occupying the target dimension.
-When successful, ablation exhibits cubic scaling with concept similarity and complete elimination of the target (approaching theoretical bounds for random on-manifold directions).